tulios/kafkajs/docs/Admin.md

 ## <a name="delete-topic-records"></a> Delete Topic Records

 Delete records for a selected topic.
-This will delete all records from the earliest up to the provided target offset for the given partition(s).
+This will delete all records from the earliest offset up to - but not including - the provided target offset for the given partition(s).
 To delete all records in a partition, use a target offset of `-1`.

 Note that you cannot delete records in an arbitrary range (it will always be from the earliest available offset)